-- 1. Create an IP object (let's call it l2tp_pool) which defines the range of IP addresses which can be handed out to clients.
-The range chosen could be of two types: - A range taken from the internal network to which clients will connect.
+1. Create an IPv4 address object (let's call it l2tp_pool) which defines the range of IP addresses which can be handed out to clients.
+Note that this object is a normal address book object and not an IP Pool object.

+The range chosen for this address object can be one of the following two types:

+- A range taken from the internal network to which clients will connect.
 If the internal network is 192.168.0.0/24 then we might use the address range 192.168.0.10 to 192.168.0.20.
 The danger here is that an IP address might be accidentally used on the internal network and handed out to a client. - Use a new address range that is totally different to any internal network.
 This prevents any chance of an address in the range also being used on the internal network. - 2.
-Define two other IP objects: - ip_ext which is the external public IP address through which clients connect (let's assume this is on the ext interface). - ip_int which is the internal IP address of the interface to which the internal network is connected (let's call this interface int). - 3.
+Define two other IP objects: - wan_ip which is the external public IPv4 address through which clients connect (assume this is on the wan interface).

+- lan_ip which is the internal IP address of the interface to which the internal network is connected (let's call this interface lan). - 3.
 Define a Pre-shared Key for the IPsec tunnel. - 4.
-Define an IPsec Tunnel object (let's call this object ipsec_tunnel) with the following parameters: - Set Local Network to ip_ext (specify all-nets instead if NetDefendOS is behind a NATing device). - Set Remote Network to all-nets. - Set Remote Endpoint to none. - For Authentication select the Pre-shared Key object defined in the first step.

-- Set Encapsulation Mode to Transport. - Select the IKE and IPsec algorithm proposal lists to be used. - Enable the IPsec tunnel routing option Dynamically add route to the remote network when tunnel established. - When all-nets is the destination network, as is the case here, the advanced setting option Add route for remote network must also be disabled.
-This setting is enabled by default. - 5.
-Define an PPTP/L2TP Server object (let's call this object l2tp_tunnel) with the following parameters: - Set Inner IP Address to ip_int. - Set Tunnel Protocol to L2TP. - Set Outer Interface Filter to ipsec_tunnel. - Set Outer Server IP to ip_ext. - Select the Microsoft Point-to-Point Encryption allowed.
-Since IPsec encryption is used this can be set to be None only, otherwise double encryption will degrade throughput. - Set IP Pool to l2tp_pool. - Enable Proxy ARP on the int interface to which the internal network is connected. - Make the interface a member of a specific routing table so that routes are automatically added to that table.
-Normally the main table is selected. - 6.
-For user authentication: - Define a Local User DB object (let's call this object TrustedUsers). - Add individual users to TrustedUsers.
+Define an IPsec Tunnel object (let's call this object ipsec_tunnel) with the following parameters: - Set Local Network to wan_ip (specify all-nets instead if NetDefendOS is behind a NATing device). - Set Remote Network to all-nets. - Set Remote Endpoint to none. - For Authentication select the Pre-shared Key object defined in the first step. - Set Encapsulation Mode to Transport. - Select the IKE and IPsec algorithm proposal lists to be used. - Disable the IPsec tunnel routing option Dynamically add route to the remote network when tunnel established. - When all-nets is the destination network, as is the case here, the advanced setting option Add route for remote network must also be disabled.
+This setting is enabled by default - 5.
+Define an PPTP/L2TP Server object (let's call this object l2tp_tunnel) with the following parameters: - Set Inner IP Address to lan_ip. - Set Tunnel Protocol to L2TP. - Set Outer Interface Filter to ipsec_tunnel. - Set Outer Server IP to wan ip. - Select the Microsoft Point-to-Point Encryption allowed.
+Since IPsec encryption is used this can be set to be None only, otherwise double encryption will degrade throughput. - Set IP Pool to l2tp pool. - Enable Proxy ARP on the lan interface to which the internal network is connected. - Make the interface a member of a specific routing table so that routes are automatically added to that table.
+Normally the main table is selected. - For user authentication: - Define a Local User DB object (let's call this object TrustedUsers). - Add individual users to TrustedUsers.
 This should consist of at least a username and password combination.